josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/🧠 fisher_fork_theory.md

 ---

-## 5. 🏛️ Hypernormalisation as a Service
+## 5. 🏛️ Hypernormalisation as a service

 > “It is easier to imagine the end of the world than the end of capitalism.”
 > — Fisher